Stephen Shen: Education

-Shen obtained his bachelor's degree, master's degree and doctoral degree in chemical engineering from National Taiwan University in 1971, 1975 and 1982 respectively.
+Shen graduated from National Taiwan University with a Bachelor of Science (B.S.) in chemical engineering in 1971, a Master of Science (M.S.) in chemical engineering in 1975, and earned his Ph.D. in chemical engineering from the university in 1982.

 EPA Ministry

 Nuclear energy over coal energy

 In March 2013, commenting on the uncertainty regarding the completion of Taiwan's 4th nuclear power plant, the Lungmen Nuclear Power Plant, Shen said that by abolishing nuclear power plant, means Taiwan has to replace it with more coal-fired power plants, which means it will create more carbon emission to the environment and it would make Taiwan not being able to achieve its carbon reduction goal in 2020.
 While renewable energy is good to replace carbon-based power generation, renewable energy is still expensive and is not economical as coal, especially when it comes to electricity generation.
 He added that having nuclear power plant is safer compared to more coal-fired power plants because nuclear energy can be controlled, while severe climate change due to excessive carbon emission cannot be controlled at all.